-Barry D. Zyskind, 41, Director since 1998, has held senior management positions with the Company since 1998 and currently serves as our Chief Executive Officer and President.
+Barry D. Zyskind, 42, Director since 1998, has held senior management positions with the Company since 1998 and currently serves as our Chief Executive Officer and President.
 Mr. Zyskind also serves as an officer and director of many of our wholly-owned subsidiaries.
-Mr. Zyskind currently serves as non-executive chairman of the board of Maiden Holdings, Ltd., an insurance holding company (see "Certain Relationships and Related Transactions").
+Mr. Zyskind currently serves as non-executive chairman of the board of Maiden Holdings, Ltd., an insurance holding company (see "Certain Relationships and Related Transactions") and is a member of National General Holdings Corp.'s board of directors.
 Prior to joining us, Mr. Zyskind was an investment banker at Janney Montgomery Scott, LLC in New York.
 Mr. Zyskind received an M.B.A. from New York University's Stern School of Business.
 Mr. Zyskind is Michael Karfunkel's son-in-law.

 Mr. Zyskind has been selected to serve on the Board of Directors because of his position as our Chief Executive Officer, his role in our profitable growth both before and after we became a public company, his knowledge of the industry and his experience in corporate finance.
-In addition, Mr. Zyskind, together with Michael Karfunkel and George Karfunkel, are our founding shareholders and, as a group with Leah Karfunkel, own and control a majority of our issued and outstanding stock.
+In addition, Mr. Zyskind, together with Michael Karfunkel and George Karfunkel, are our founding shareholders and, as a group with Leah Karfunkel, own and control a majority of our issued and outstanding common stock.